 (F) sufficient basic furnishings, essential appliances and equipment are not installed or not functioning; and

-(G) any other basic operational or safety feature which the surveyor, as the authority having jurisdiction, encounters which in his/her judgment would preclude safe and normal occupancy by residents on that day.
+(G) any other basic operational or safety feature which the surveyor, as the authority having jurisdiction, encounters which in his or her judgment would preclude safe and normal occupancy by residents on that day.

 (2) If the surveyor encounters deficiencies that do not affect the health and safety of the residents, licensure may be recommended based on an approved written plan of correction by the facility's administrator.

-(3) Copies of reduced size floor plan on an 8 1/2 inch by 11 inch sheet must be submitted in duplicate to DHS for record/file use and for such uses by the facility as evacuation planning and fire alarm zone identification.
+(3) Copies of reduced size floor plan on an 8 1/2 inch by 11 inch sheet must be submitted in duplicate to HHSC for record/file use and for such uses by the facility as evacuation planning and fire alarm zone identification.
 The plan must contain basic legible information such as overall dimensions, room usage names, actual bedroom numbers, doors, windows, and any other pertinent information.

 §551.61.
 Introduction, Application, and General Requirements for Facilities for Persons with an Intellectual Disability or Related Conditions.